chris-koester-db/dbsql_http/databricks_api/README.md

 ## Getting Started

 The examples in this folder use an [HTTP connection](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-connection) like the one shown below.
 OAuth is also available.
-See the documentation for [HTTP connection](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-connection) or [AI agent tools](https://docs.databricks.com/aws/en/generative-ai/agent-framework/external-connection-tools) for more details.
+See the documentation for [HTTP connection](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-connection) or [Connect to external HTTP services](https://docs.databricks.com/aws/en/query-federation/http) for more details.

 ```sql
 create connection if not exists databricks_api